 - Refactor Code

-Securing the API secret information in the CtxSites.xml file
+Securing the Citrix Cloud API secret information in the CtxSites.xml file

 From a Cyber Security requirements point of view, Customers would like the API secret information further secured.
-I came up with the the following 2 options:
+I came up with the the following by adding 4 properties to the web.config file.

 JavaScript Bug

 I believe I’ve found a bug with the version of jQuery I’m using in the SSSRT.
-Sometimes the SSSRT doesn’t initialise correctly in Edge or Chrome.
+Sometimes the SSSRT doesn’t initialise correctly in Edge and Chrome (the only browsers I’ve tested).
 We only see the logoff option.
 And when a user tries to logoff a session, it doesn’t work.
 It would be related to the fetch with an async await section.
 Perhaps a timing or race condition.
 I’m changing the code around a bit to see if I can address it formally.
 As I’m unable to make it fail, it will be difficult to know if the issue has been addressed without ongoing feedback.

 Refactor Code

-The CreatePipeline() API is informally deprecated.
-I am changing the code over to use [PowerShell]::Create() instead, which also creates a runspace.
 There is also quite a bit of code clean-up I want to do.
-However, refactoring is a continual job, so this will be done gradually over the next few releases.
+However, refactoring is a continual job, so this will be completed gradually over the next few releases.

 Enable/Disable Maintenance Mode API